Muscle stiffness after stroke is formally known as spasticity, which is the most common stroke side effect.

 Each time you repeatedly do something, like type on the computer, you fire specific neurons in your brain, and the neural pathways get stronger.
 The more you type on the computer, the stronger these pathways become, and the better you get at typing.

 Repetition and neuroplasticity explain how habits become “automatic” – because the mental pathways get reinforced with tons of repetition.

 So in order to rewire your brain and reverse spasticity, you need to practice moving your body repeatedly.
-Specifically, you want to repeat various therapeutic rehab exercises over and over and over.
+Specifically, you want to repeat various therapeutic stroke rehab exercises over and over and over.